tfajarama/tfajarama/README.md

 🙋‍♂️ My name is Taufan Fajarama Putrawansyah Ruslanali

-🏫 I'm currently a first year undergraduate student

-📍 at School of Electrical Engineering and Informatics, Institut Teknologi Bandung
+🏫 I'm currently a first year undergraduate student at Institut Teknologi Bandung

 💻 I'm eager to learn, practice, and contribute more